Top 30 SQL Server Interview Questions

 |Sara||24th Street Park Avenue||Woman 99 (Greer Macallister)||Mrs.|

 |Ansh||Windsor Street 777||Dracula (Bram Stoker)||Mr.|

 Second Normal Form

-SQL Server Interview Questions, If a relation satisfies the rules for first normal form and does not contain any partial dependencies, it is said to be in second normal form.
+SQL Server Interview Questions, If a relation satisfies the rules for the first normal form and does not contain any partial dependencies, it is said to be in the second normal form.
 In 2NF, a relation has no partial dependency, which means it has no non-prime attribute that is dependent on any suitable subset of any table candidate key.
 Often, the problem can be solved by setting a single column Primary Key. a few examples

 Take the preceding as first example.
 As can be seen, the Students Table in 1NF form contains a candidate key in the form of [Student, Address], which may be used to uniquely identify all of the table’s records.
 The non-prime attribute Books Issued is partially dependent on the Student